adrwxyz/classic.adrw.xyz/_posts/2015-04-02-7-personal-lessons-from-founding-a-startup.md

 <h2>Yet a Better Way</h2>
 Spending first year at Laurier I've seen first hand what so many people do with their free time at this age.
 I don't think it's a stretch to say most of us don't have kids, full time jobs, or mortgages.
 At this unique time in our lives don't you think we might have a greater purpose than just partying?

-As university students in the West, we already are among the top <a href="http://www.globalrichlist.com/" target="_blank">0.5-4%</a> of the world.
+As university students in the West, we already are among the top <a href="http://www.globalrichlist.com" target="_blank">0.5-4%</a> of the world.
 We are equipped with resources and time that very few people in the world have.
 I don't have any perfect answers on what we should be doing, but I feel we must do something.

 It's easy to ignore the facts, to just stay busy with clubs, class, and parties. <strong>Most people don't get the opportunity to live an easy life.
 The few of us that do, have the responsibility to not settle for it.</strong>

 <h2>Upcoming</h2>
 Thanks for reading!
 Please comment, subscribe below, or <a href="https://twitter.com/andrew_paradi" target="_blank">follow</a> if you're feeling good vibes.
 Always looking for feedback!
-[Next post](/blog/innovation-in-the-6/) I go through 6 ways you can BBQ a squirrel...
+[Next post](/blog/innovation-in-the-6)I go through 6 ways you can BBQ a squirrel...